taniman/profit-trailer-enhancements/README.md

 Ex: V2.1.3

-2 --> Mayor release / New features will be added
+2 --> Major release / New features will be added
 1 --> Minor release / New features can be added
 3 --> Patch release / Only bug fixes